- Pruning Tools

 Therefore, regardless of whether you are pruning a small twig or a large branch, you can avoid leaving a stub by always cutting back to a bud, a lateral branch or the main trunk (Figure 5).

-When you remove large limbs from trees, the bark along the main trunk may strip or tear due to the weight o 0189 f the falling limb.
+When you remove large limbs from trees, the bark along the main trunk may strip or tear due 0199 to the weight of the falling limb.
 Avoid damaging the bark by making a “jump cut,” which consists of three separate cuts.
 First, cut about one-fourth to one-half way through the lower side of the limb about a foot from the main trunk.
 Then make a second cut on top of the limb a few inches away from the first cut.
 Remove the remaining stub by cutting it back to the branch collar (Figure 6).
 5FF4

 Research shows that wound dressing compounds do not promote healing or protect a wound from decay, regardless of the size of the cut.
 Aesthetically, wound dressings may have some merit, but if you prune properly, the wound heals rapidly and you do not need a wound dressing.